Yerimah/Budgeti/README.md

 # Budgeti App

 > Budgeti is a budget tracking app that helps you monitor how your budget was allocated and spent.
-Budgeti is built with Ruby on Rails and styled using boostrap
+Budgeti is built with Ruby on Rails and styled using boostrap.

 ![image UI](https://user-images.githubusercontent.com/71140133/171842657-3d23ba81-47d2-40c9-b802-deeb64016476.PNG)